 WASHINGTON (NewsNation Now) — President Joe Biden announced a vaccination goal of 100 million coronavirus shots in his first 100 days in office.
+After surpassing the goal on March 18, Biden announced the next week that he would double his goal to 200 million doses administered by his first 100 days.

 NewsNation is tracking that effort in an interactive chart below.